jacebenson/jace-ty/README.md

 ### Simple Search

 This feature allows for title, subtitle, summary, and meta field searches on your posts.
-It's accomplished by making a javascript object and searching that from `postJS.njk`
+It's accomplished by making a javascript object and searching that from its definition in `base.njk`

 ### RSS
 I've added a Atom 1.0 valid feed from `feed.njk`.